 A criterion in creating a stand-alone flowchart should answer this primary question: can a new employee use this independently from other onboarding solutions?
 If the answer isn’t yes, start from scratch and design again.

 5. Impose A Schedule

 Anyone who says there’s no such thing as too much information has obviously never tried to design their own employee onboarding workflow.
 Unlike machines, people can’t be fed thousands of pieces of data and be expected to work without malfunctioning.

 Creating a schedule is important in a system.
 Set a schedule for tasks, meetings, modules and classes in order to track the employee’s progress.
 Not only does this give the new employee insight on proper workflow habits and more understanding on how things are done in the office, it also offers the new hire constant opportunities for interaction without feeling like he or she is being crowded.
 By imposing a schedule you impose a routine, and only through routine can the new hire easily transition into a team member.

-Taking HR Onboarding Solutions To The Next Level: Automation
+Taking HR Onboarding Solution To The Next Level: Onboarding Automation

 There’s one weak spot to these five onboarding practices: it takes away time and resources.
 Good team members dedicate their time to putting the new ones up to speed and ultimately means one thing: less work done.
 And more and more companies are realizing this, the ultimate disadvantage to these practices.

-With automated onboarding solutions, companies don’t have to worry about menial tasks and redundancy.
-Scheduling, task management, and mentorship can be done by a single software without taking away someone’s time.
+With automated onboarding solution, companies don’t have to worry about menial tasks and redundancy.
+Scheduling, task management, and mentorship can be done by a single employee onboarding software without taking away someone’s time.
 When it becomes too costly and time-consuming to get everyone on the same page, maybe it’s time to leave the page and go to the screen.